 In the era of GPS and Google Maps, most people trust their technology to get them where they want to go.
-Gone are the days of pouring over AAA maps and highlighting routes.
-Today’s customers expect the journey to be an easy one because they are given clear, turn-by-turn instructions to get where they need to go.
+Gone are the days of printing out maps and highlighting routes.
+Today’s customers expect easy-to-follow turn-by-turn directions.
 How your customers interact with your business is no different.
 They want it to be easy and to be intuitive.
 If they encounter roadblocks on your website when trying to place an order, or find a retail store layout confusing and disjointed, they’ll often retreat and find a simpler path which may be to your competitor.

 What is a customer journey map?

-Marketing agencies have long used customer journey maps as a way of identifying the best way to seamlessly guide customers through the process of doing business.
-Like any journey, they involve research, planning and clear, concise direction on how to go from a customer’s initial interaction with the business all the way through to purchase and the forging a trusted long-term relationship.
-While it sounds simple, customer journey maps can be very detailed and very specific, addressing every touch point a customer has with a business.
-They consider everything from marketing and referrals, to search engine optimization and social media, to traditional advertising campaigns and customer service touch points.
+Marketing agencies have long used customer journey maps as a way of identifying the best way to seamlessly guide customers through the purchase process.
+Like any journey, it involves research, planning and a clear path from the customer’s initial interaction with the business all the way through to purchase and the forging a trusted long-term relationship.
+While it sounds simple, customer journey maps can be very detailed, addressing every touch point a customer has with a business.
+It should consider everything from marketing and referrals, to search engine optimization and social media, to traditional advertising campaigns and customer service touch points.
 No one likes surprises (unless it’s their birthday) and a well-crafted customer journey map can help avoid any negative surprises and build positive customer experiences and testimonials.

 Walk a mile in your customer’s shoes.

 As any business owner can attest, it can be difficult to see your business through the eyes of your customers.
-It’s oftentimes hard to think through your customer’s journey from beginning to end.
-And, we all know what our original intention was for each touch point, but that intention may not always translate.
+Business owners understand what the intent is for each touch point.
+But intention may not always translate.
 Plus, messages can drift over time.
 Likewise, a brand-new business has yet to gather enough data to really assess customer experiences, making a customer journey map for start-ups even more critical.
 Customers want to connect with your brand.
-They want it to be easy and rewarding to do so, and they’ll thank you through positive reviews and return visits to your place of business or website.
+They want it to be easy and rewarding to do business with you, and they’ll thank you through positive reviews and repeat business.

 What are the main benefits of a customer journey map?

-Not only do customer journey maps help reveal silos or bottlenecks in your business’ processes, they also provide the necessary guidance across many touch points, putting your customers at ease and building trust.
+Not only can a customer journey maps help reveal silos or bottlenecks in your business’ processes, it can also provide the necessary guidance across many touch points, putting your customers at ease and building trust.
 Benefits include: